[REVIEW] The Fat Duck London (UK) Restaurant Review

 2) 2011 Chateauneuf du Pape, Clos La Roquete, Rhone Valley France

-Parsley stained porridge with fabulously salty ham and sweet fennel on top.
+This dish featured parsley stained porridge with fabulously salty ham and sweet fennel draped on top.
 I was very impressed with the texture of the snails, which were not at all chewy or unpleasant.
 I think this would have been better as a smaller bite (perhaps just a spoonful sized course) but ultimately I can’t complain about having too much escargot.

 Scallop : Birch Syrup, Bergamot, Coral Royal